SCENE 01 / HELICOPTER FILMING

 How far in advance should we book helicopter filming?

-We recommend 4-6 weeks minimum for helicopter operations in New Zealand to allow time for CAA Part 102 authorizations and DOC national park permits.
-Shoots requiring iwi consultation or in restricted wilderness areas may need longer lead times.
+Here is what we have to work with.
+We recommend 4-6 weeks minimum for helicopter operations in New Zealand to allow time for CAA Part 102 sign-off and DOC national park permits.
+Shoots needing iwi consultation or in off-limits wilderness areas may need longer lead times.

 Need Helicopter Filming?